-Every school in the Amphitheater School District offers a choice of healthy meals each school day.
-Costs of meals are available from your student's school.
-Children who qualify under U.S. Department of Agriculture guidelines may receive meals free or at a reduced price for lunch and breakfast.
+The Amphitheater School District offers healthy meals during the school day to all enrolled students.
+Children who qualify under the U.S. Department of Agriculture guidelines may receive meals free or at a reduced price.
 All meals served must meet nutrition standards established by the U.S. Department of Agriculture.
-If a child has a disability, as determined by a doctor, and the disability prevents the child from eating the regular school meal, the school will make substitutions prescribed by the doctor.
-If a substitution is needed, there will be no extra charge for the meal.
-Please note, however, that the school is not required to make a substitution for a food allergy, unless it meets the definition of disability.
-Please call the school for further information.
+If a child has a disability, as determined by a doctor or an authorized medical authority, and the disability prevents the child from eating the regular school meal, the school will make substitutions prescribed by the doctor.
+If a substitution is prescribed, there will be no extra charge for the meal.
+Please note the school is not required to make a substitution for a food allergy, unless it meets the definition of disability.
+A student whose allergies are determined, as a result of an evaluation, to have a physical or mental impairment that substantially limits one or more major life activity, such as breathing, will qualify for coverage under Section 504 of the Rehabilitation Act.
+A parent/guardian may obtain a Special Diet Modification Form by sending a request to the school nurse or by emailing the Food Service department at AmphiFoodService@amphi.com.

-Your child can get free school meals if you receive benefits from the Supplemental Nutrition Assistance Program SNAP), Temporary Assistance for Needy Families (TANF) or from the Food Distribution Program on Indian Reservations (FDPIR).
-If your total household income is the same or below federal income guidelines for the size of your household, your child can either get meals free or at a reduced price.
-Children participating in their school's Head Start Program, foster children, and those who meet the definition of homeless, runaway, or migrant are also eligible for free meals.
+Your child can get free school meals if you receive benefits from the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF) or from the Food Distribution Program on Indian Reservations (FDPIR).
+If your total household income is the same or below the federal income guidelines for the size of your household, your child can either get meals free or at a reduced price.
+Children participating in a Head Start Program, foster children, and those who meet the definition of homeless, runaway, or migrant are also eligible for free meals.

-The following list of frequently asked questions may provide you with other information you may need concerning the School Lunch Program.
+The following list of frequently asked questions may provide you with information you may need concerning the school meal programs.

 How do I get free or reduced price school meals for my child?
+Families must apply for meal benefits for their children who attend schools that do not participate in The Community Eligibility Provision (CEP).